 SCOPE: Trimmers being inserted

 Make a midline cut extending along the lamina [1], continuing the laminectomy by repeating the cuts on the left and right side of the vertebral lamina medial to the transverse processes to expose the spinal cord [2].
+2.5.3 and 2.6.1 were combined in a single shot.

 SCOPE: Midline cut being made

-SCOPE: Cuts being repeated on left and/or right side(s)
+SCOPE: Cuts being repeated on left and/or right side(s) 2.6.2a SCOPE: cut on left side.
+2.6.2b SCOPE: cut on right side.

 Drip 100 microliters of 2% lidocaine into the exposed spinal canal [1] and use fine forceps and iridectomy scissors to remove the dura overlaying the T8 spinal segment [2].